Vega Ancestral House: Features

 The uppermost portion of the house features a classical cogon roof.
 This, along with the emerging stone works at the bottom part of the house, classifies the house under the 1st Transition of Bahay na bato.
 The support beams are decorated with the chambered nautilus motif.

 Tourism

-This heritage structure is one of the primary attractions for tourists visiting the historical center (Poblacion) of Balingasag.

-The house's association with Maria Clara Vega Jimenez—mother of television personality Inday Badiday and Philippine Daily Inquirer editor-in-chief Letty Jimenez Magsanoc—adds to its fame.
+The house is associated with Maria Clara Vega Jimenez—mother of television personality Inday Badiday and Philippine Daily Inquirer editor-in-chief Letty Jimenez Magsanoc.
 It is locally known as the "Vega House," not the "Jimenez House."
 Some mistakenly associate the house with the late child star Julie Vega due to her stage surname.
 However, her real name was Julie Pearl Apostol Postigo.